 - In Grand Theft Auto: Chinatown Wars, not only it is ridiculously easy to make huge amounts of money dealing drugs, but scratch tickets tend to pay out pretty reliably.
 Taken together with the relative cheapness of safe houses and easy-to-find red dumpsters full of firearms, this means that the player is generally sitting on a huge pile of useless cash.
 Even being wasted or busted carries only a mild cash penalty.

-- The latest installment of the series, Grand Theft Auto IV, features this trope in full-force.
+- Grand Theft Auto IV, features this trope in full-force.
 The series has done away with purchasable savehouses and businesses and has significantly toned-down the customization aspect from San Andreas.
 Pay N' Sprays have become far less useful and eating is no longer necessary.
 Consequently, the $500,000+ the player possesses by the end of the story is basically just for show (not to mention how despite this, Niko keeps bitching about how he needs the money before missions.
 One has to wonder the sheer size of Roman's debts...)

 - In an aversion of this, the character from The Lost And Damned is comparatively poor, and doesn't receive as much money from missions.
 Although you get a discount from the gang's gun dealer, you generally are much poorer than in the main game or Ballad.

-- Saints Row 3 gives you money based on how many neighbourhoods you own.
+- Saints Row: The Third gives you money based on how many neighbourhoods you own.
 At the start, you struggle to buy ammo and armour up a single car.
 Forget about character upgrades.
 By the time the money starts rolling in, you have every upgrade you need and anything after that is either overkill or outright cheating.

 - Throughout the entire Saints Row series, you do earn realistic amounts of money but everything you can spend money on is insanely cheap. $10 for a grenade, $50 for a guided missile, $300 to fix up your ride after an encounter with a tank, $500 to repair and deliver the car you just drove off a cliff (itself unnecessary since fresh vehicles are free from your garage), $5000 to buy a store and $1000 for a full vehicle upgrade including a more powerful engine, ram bumpers, armour plating, nitrous and pearlescent paint.
 The only things with remotely realistic price points are fast food, new cars at Foreign Power (if you can't be bothered to drive around for 15 minutes and steal one) and some cribs.
 The six figure crib upgrade prices in the third game seem realistic until you realise what you are actually buying for that money is not just a new posh interior as in earlier games but the demolition of the entire building and construction of a hundred floor skyscraper in its place.

 - Rockstar's Bully features this.
 Money is the main reward of completing story missions, but there are very few things of importance on which to spend money.
 Ammo and certain items are purchasable, but they're so inexpensive they may as well be free.
 Truly important things like savehouses and fighting moves are acquired only by progressing through the story.
-The main thing to spend money on is the player's wardrobe, which is simply cosmetic and probably of little interest to players not aiming for 100% Completion.
+The main things to spend money on are the arcade and carnival games, which only burn $1 at a time, and with the player's wardrobe, which is simply cosmetic and probably of little interest to players not aiming for 100% Completion.

 - In the 360 version if you do everything else in the game, and presuming you're not grinding the side missions that can be repeated (delivering papers, mowing lawns), then at the end you will only have about half the money you need in order to buy all the clothing.
 The only reason to buy it all is for an achievement.
 Thankfully you can use a cheat code to increase your money without disabling any achievements.